We talk to winemaker Pedro Campos about the evolution of single varietal Vinho Verde and his journey as a winemaker.

 Portugal is a country that has many grape varieties.
 Probably the highest percentage of grapes per acre of land.
 Portugal is a small country, there's probably no other place in the world that has so many grapes per acre.

 We plant native grapes.
-There are records of wine making in the 12th and 11th century and this were the grapes they planted back then so they are well adapted to the climate, to the conditions.
+There are records of winemaking in the 12th and 11th centuries and these were the grapes they planted back then so they are well-adapted to the climate, to the conditions.
 In our region there are not large estates.
 They are small estates.

 The agriculture was a little bit of a mix.
 The grapes looked like they were in the same place they were planted and they evolved in that environment so they are used to that place for a lot of years.
 A long, long time ago.

 How old are the vines that you have?

 We've had vines since 1983.
 We have now started to replant one or two separate vines but they... they have 20, 35 years on average.
 More or less.